 - a.
 Eleven of the voting members are faculty: the Chair of the Faculty; six faculty elected by the general faculty for staggered, three-year terms; three faculty selected by the Chair of the Faculty in consultation with the President for three-year rotating terms; and a SPBAC chair.
 The SPBAC chair is appointed by the President in consultation with the Chair of the Faculty for a two-year term.
 The President and Chair of the Faculty may also select a SPBAC co-chair from the existing SPBAC membership; under such circumstances, the co-chairs have one shared vote.
 SPBAC chairs must have served at least one year on the committee prior to appointment as chair.
 SPBAC chairs may be re-appointed for one additional term, with the consent of a majority of SPBAC voting members. - b.
 If an elected faculty representative to SPBAC resigns or becomes ineligible to serve, the candidate who received the next highest number of votes in the same election will be offered the vacancy, with ties broken by the Chair of the Faculty.
 If there is no eligible candidate, the Chair of the Faculty will fill the vacancy by appointing a member of the General Faculty to serve for the remainder of the term. - c.
 The remaining ten voting members are appointed: two deans, two representatives from the President's cabinet, and two non-faculty staff are appointed by the President for three-year rotating terms.
-Representatives of the Classified Staff Council, Appointed Professionals Advisory Council, Graduate and Professional Student Council and the President of the Associated Students of the University of Arizona (who automatically sits on SPBAC) serve at the will of their governing organizations. - d.
+Representatives of the Classified Staff Council, Appointed Professionals Advisory Council University of Arizona Staff Council, d.
 The thirteen ex officio (non-voting) members are comprised of individuals with expertise in strategic planning/budgeting by title and by responsibility as follows.
 Those designated by title are: Senior Vice President and Provost; Senior Vice President Business Affairs and CFO; President, University of Arizona Foundation.
 The University of Arizona President, in consultation with the Chair of the Faculty, will appoint 9 individuals with senior leadership responsibilities drawn from areas that include institutional analysis and budget; student affairs and success; diversity and inclusion; research and health sciences; international and global affairs; communications, marketing, and public relations; and human resources.